 Pro tip:

 Use the “pay what you want” feature.
-Tools like Gumroad and Payhip enable creators to price their products in a way that allows buyers to set their own prices.
+Platforms like Payhip enable creators to price their products so buyers can set their own prices.
 For example, I’ve priced my AI Toolkit at $4.99+.
 It means the minimum amount a buyer must pay is 4.99.
 But they can pay any amount more than that if they want.
 The maximum threshold is unlimited.